 In its response, SSA stated that it agreed conceptually with our first recommendation that it develop and implement a process for periodically reviewing annual productivity and related expectations for ALJs.
 The agency acknowledged the importance of periodically reviewing expectations and stated it will engage with stakeholders, including employee labor unions, on any changes to expectations or new measures or metrics for its employees.
-However, in its response, SSA did not explicitly address parts of this recommendation that we believe are important-specifically, developing and implementing a process for periodically reviewing expectations are clear and can be communicated to ALJs.
+However, in its response, SSA did not explicitly address parts of this recommendation that we believe are important-specifically, developing and implementing a process for periodically reviewing expectations and documenting the process so the bases of the expectations are clear and can be communicated to ALJs.
 We continue to believe that SSA should be explicit and transparent in its communication with ALJs about the bases for any new productivity expectations it establishes.